Emergency Services Volunteers

 Source deductions of income tax

-Québec Pension Plan (QPP) contributions
+Québec Pension Plan contributions

-Québec parental insurance plan (QPIP) premiums
+Québec parental insurance plan premiums

 Other employer contributions

-Volunteers who elect to claim in their income tax return either the non-refundable tax credit for volunteer firefighters or the non-refundable tax credit for volunteers participating in search and rescue activities must include the entire amount received (including the financial compensation) in their employment income.
+Individuals who elect to claim in their income tax return either the non-refundable tax credit for volunteer firefighters or the non-refundable tax credit for volunteers participating in search and rescue activities must include the full amount received (including the financial compensation) in their employment income.
 Despite this, the financial compensation is not subject to source deductions of income tax, QPP contributions, the contribution to the health services fund, the contribution related to labour standards, and, where applicable, the contribution to the WSDRF.